-While we do not believe that the inclusion of stored value and prepaid programs denominated in fiat currency are the types of products that the Proposed Rules were intended to cover, the broad definition of Virtual Currency may inadvertently capture certain products covered under other regulatory schemes.
-The NYDFS superintendent should declare exactly which virtual currencies meet the definition and/or provide clear exclusions for stored value and prepaid products denominated in fiat currency.
+This definition, however, could be construed to include current stored value and prepaid programs, or any digital representation of fiat currency.
+While we do not believe that the Proposed Rules were intended to cover these programs, the broad definition of Virtual Currency may inadvertently capture certain products covered under other regulatory licensing schemes.
+The NYDFS superintendent should declare exactly which virtual currencies meet the definition and/ or provide clear exclusions for stored value and prepaid products denominated in fiat currency.